bcgsc/picea-glauca-plastid/README.md

 * RNAweasel results: see RNAweasel-results.txt

 ### ARAGORN
-[ARAGORN](http://mbio-serv2.mbioekol.lu.se/ARAGORN/) ARAGORN was ran independently of GeSeq to generate the ARAGORN text report with 2D tRNA structures.
+[ARAGORN](http://mbio-serv2.mbioekol.lu.se/ARAGORN/) was run independently of GeSeq to generate the ARAGORN text report with 2D tRNA structures.
 The tRNA in question tRNA-Ser is tRNA #17.
 * ARAGORN settings: see ARAGORN-settings.png
 * ARAGORN results: see ARAGORN-tRNA.txt